-- Use of the scale standard library function. - The difference between the coordinate systems of Inkscape and SVG. - How inverting the y-axis can reduce the number of output mappings.
+- Use of the scale standard library function. - How inverting the y-axis can reduce the number of output mappings.

 The image features a tank (black lines) and the water in the tank (blue rectangle).
 The water rectangle is selected.
-At the top of the screenshot, you see the object's position as Inkscape represents it.
-It shows 15 for the x position, and 10 for the y position.
-These values are relative to the lower left corner of the canvas.
 In the XML Editor window, you see the position as SVG represents it.
-It shows 15 for the x position as well, but 30 for the y position.
+It shows 15 for the x position and 30 for the y position.
 These values are relative to the upper left corner of the canvas.
-Inkscape and SVG use different coordinate systems, where the y-axis is reversed.
-The CIF/SVG declarations works on SVG images, and thus uses the coordinate system of SVG.